The preventable death of an asylum seeker in a solitary cell

 –1:54: The guard comes back.
 Again, she takes the binder, writes in it, and puts the binder back without looking into the cell.

-–2:04: Three staff members and what appears to be a jail trustee walk past the cell, filling most of the hallway.
+–2:04: Three staff members and what appears to be a jail trusty walk past the cell, filling most of the hallway.
 Going around the small crowd, a jail captain walks closer to the wall and comes next to Hernandez’s cell door.
 The captain, identified by the sheriff’s office as Gerald Hardwell, later told investigators he had noticed a “strong odor” emanating from the cell.

 Hardwell stops walking and lifts the flap on Hernandez’s door, just as the man in street clothes did.
 He starts rapping the door with his left hand.
 He later told the sheriff’s office he couldn’t see Hernandez.